zephyrproject-rtos/zephyr/doc/guides/test/ztest.rst

 test projects or a subset of them, and can generate reports on a granular level, i.e. if cases have passed or failed or if they were blocked or skipped.

-Sanitycheck parses the source files looking for test case names, so you can list all kernel test cases, for example, by entering::
+Twister parses the source files looking for test case names, so you can list all kernel test cases, for example, by entering::

         twister --list-tests -T tests/kernel